PradeepPrasanthS/Android/README.md

 # Android
-Contains source code of java project
+Contains source code of android projects and sample applications